 A brown-colored squash insect, about 0.6″ (15 mm) long, with a distinct flat back and a brown body with tan-colored speckles.

-One of the traits of squash bugs is the putrid odor they release when broken.
-Plants suffer large amounts of damage from squash bugs.
+One of squash bugs’ traits is the putrid odor they release when broken.
+This can cause extensive damage to plants.Â

 The brown bugs, shaped like shields, make plant leaves droop and eventually die.
 Because of the unpleasant smell they emit when you squash them, they are also known as stink bugs.